hannelorelongin/ACES-AcT/README.md

         * `Code_search_input.ipynb` & `a_input/`: describes the process of retrieving input data related to the search for phage-encoded acetyltransferases
         * `Code_search_assess_annotated.ipynb` & `b_assess_annotated/`: describes the process of assessing the likelihood of the annotated acetyltransferases to be functional acetyltransferases, based on their predicted protein structures
         * `Code_search_assess_unknown.ipynb` & `c_assess_unknown/`: describes the process of assessing the likelihood of the phage proteins of unknown function to be functional acetyltransferases, based on their predicted protein structures
+    * `2_characterization/` : describes the code related to the characterization of the predicted phage-encoded acetyltransferases
 * `associated_data/`
     * `virushostdb_host_pseudomonas_25feb2024.tsv` : results of search for 'Pseudomonas' as host in the Virus-Host database (version: February 25th, 2024)
     * `list_obsolete_PDB_ids_15jul2024.txt`, `dict_pdb_PDBidch_UniProtID_jul2024.csv`, `dict_pdb_UniProtID_NCBIuid_jul2024.csv` : information obtained from the PDB (July, 2024) detailing obsolete PDB identifiers, and cross-references between PDB and UniProt